-CapitalatWork Foyer Group was formed by the merger between Foyer Patrimonium, CapitalatWork Int'l and CapitalatWork Group.
-CapitalatWork Foyer Group has subsidiaries in Belgium and Switzerland as well as a branch in the Netherlands.
-On 31st December 2011, CapitalatWork Foyer Group had € 4 189,79 million assets under management, up 3,4% compared to 2010.
-This increase is essentially due to new capital inflows, which have largely offset the negative stock market impact.
+CapitalatWork Foyer Group has subsidiaries in Belgium as well as a branch in the Netherlands.
+On 31st December 2012, CapitalatWork Foyer Group had € 4 601,21 million assets under management, up 9,8% compared to 2011.
+This increase is essentially due to the positive evolution of financial markets.

-The contribution of the Asset management segment to the consolidated result after tax amounts to \in 1,64 million in 2011 compared to \in 4,57 million in 2010.
-Better results of CapitalatWork Foyer Group only partially offset the decline in the result of Foyer S.A.
+The contribution of the Asset management seqment to the consolidated result after tax amounts to € 3,73 million in 2012 compared to € 1,64 million in 2011.